 - Mental Health Commission of Canada (MHCC) poet-in-residence for the SPARK Institute in St. John’s (2012), Victoria (2013) and Winnipeg (2014).

-- Mental health advocacy in conjunction with the Canadian Mental Health Association, the Irene and Leslie Dubé Centre for Mental Health (Saskatoon), the Schizophrenia Society of Ontario, the Centre for Addiction and Mental Health (CAMH), the Federation of Families for Children's Mental Health (USA) and several other organizations both domestically and internationally.
+- Mental health advocacy in conjunction with the Canadian Mental Health Association, the Irene and Leslie Dubé Centre for Mental Health (Saskatoon), the Schizophrenia Society of Ontario, the Ontario Shores Centre for Mental Health Sciences, the Centre for Addiction and Mental Health (CAMH), the Federation of Families for Children's Mental Health (USA) and several other organizations both domestically and internationally.

 - The first African-Canadian to serve a term as President of Canada’s oldest undergraduate student government, the Alma Mater Society of Queen’s University, in 1996-97.